mverleg/xolir/README.md

 sudo chown $USER:$USER -R target/
 ```

+## Tests

+There is a test that generates some Xolir data with python, and generates Java code.

+See `tests/test.sh` to run this.

 ## Implementation

 Note that the language you generate the code for doesn't have to be the same language that the code generator is implemented in.

-While not as descriptive as e.g. json-schema, it has better support for generating fast code in a range of langauges.
+This uses protobuf.
+While this is not as descriptive as e.g. json-schema, this has better support for generating fast code in a range of languages.